 The primary purpose of the Technical Assistance and Training Systems (TATS) project is to implement a statewide system of technical assistance and training utilizing a combination of strategies to build capacity, create infrastructure, support high fidelity implementation and sustainability of evidence-based practices for the purposes of improving educational results and functional outcomes for young children with special needs and their families.

 The project is based at the University of Central Florida, with staff providing technical assistance and training in six regions throughout the state.
-A transition consultant from Florida’s Transition Project (a project within TATS) works with the facilitators to provide statewide TA and training on the transition process.
+TATS Regional Facilitators work to provide statewide technical assistance and training on varying areas of need throughout Florida districts.

-The state DOE/BEESS has established the following project priority areas to be addressed by the TATS.
+The state Department of Education/Bureau of Exceptional Education and Student Services (DOE/BEESS) has established the following project priority areas to be addressed by the TATS project.
 They address the Pre-K Indicators in the former State Performance Plan/Annual Performance report, now known as the BEESS Strategic Plan, including the State Systemic Improvement Plan, Indicator 17.

 Curriculum and Instruction

-Pre-K Programs for children with disabilities/special needs) use evidence-based instructional strategies (i.e., content and process) which provide individually, developmentally, culturally and age appropriate curricula.
+Pre-K Programs (for children with disabilities/special needs) use evidence-based instructional strategies (i.e., content and process) which provide individually, developmentally, culturally, and age-appropriate curricula.
 Evidence-based curricula are used in a variety of settings with different populations of pre-kindergarten children with disabilities (including, but not limited to, culturally and linguistically diverse populations).
-Technical assistance and training in the area of curriculum and instruction are aligned with the Florida Early Learning and Developmental Standards: Birth to Five (2007, 2011).
+Technical assistance and training in curriculum and instruction are aligned with the Florida Early Learning and Developmental Standards: Birth to Five (2017).